 - Geometric Transformations (2D/3D).

-- Colors, Textures, Blending and Sprites.
+- Colors, Textures, and Blending

-- Shaders Programming with GLSL.
+- Shader Programming with GLSL.

 - Illumination Techniques.